RikiRyu/vxlan_project/README.md

     * **VXLAN Header**: This header contains the **VNI (Virtual Network Identifier)**, which should be `100` in this case.
     * **Inner Ethernet Frame**: This is the original Layer 2 frame that was encapsulated.
 Its source and destination MAC addresses will be those of the hosts (e.g., `h1`'s MAC and `h3`'s MAC).
     * **Inner IP Header**: The IP addresses of the communicating hosts (e.g., `10.0.0.1` and `10.0.0.3`).

-This detailed dissection in Wireshark visually confirms how VXLAN effectively tunnels Layer 2 traffic over a Layer 3 network.